Intrepid-2a/EyeTracking/README.md

 - toggle for tracking each eye
 - window for accepting a fixation

+These properties can be set when initializing the object, but there should be methods to change them as well:
+- setEyetracker()
+- trackEyes()
+- setFixationWindow()

 And it should have a few methods to do things:

 At the start that would be: